-- 1. Install pressure relief valve piston and spring. - 2.
-Install oil pickup to oil pump body.
-Lubricate O-ring with oil and make sure it remains in groove as pickup is being installed. - 3.
-Install rotor. - Install oil pump body to closure plate and secure with screws.
+- Install oil pickup to oil pump body.
+Lubricate O-ring with oil and make sure it remains in groove as pickup is being installed. - 2.
+Install rotor. - 3.
+Install oil pump body to closure plate and secure with screws.
 Torque screws as follows: - a.
-Install fastener into screw location 1 and lightly tighten to position pump. - b.
-Install fastener into screw location 2 and fully torque to recommended value. - c.
-Torque fastener in screw location 1 to recommended value.
+Install fastener into screw location 1 and lightly tighten to position pump. - Install fastener into screw location 2 and fully torque to recommended value. - Torque fastener in screw location 1 to recommended value.

 First Time Installation: 10.7 N·m (95 in. lb.)
-All Reinstallations: 6.7 N⋅m (60 in. lb.)
+All Reinstallations: 6.7 N·m (60 in. lb.)

-5. After torquing, rotate gear and check for freedom of movement.
+After torquing, rotate gear and check for freedom of movement.
 Make sure there is no binding.
 If binding occurs, loosen screws, reposition pump, retorque screws and recheck movement.

-Oil Pump Assembly (Style B)
+Remove Oil Pump (Style B)

 Oil pump is mounted inside closure plate.
-If service is required, continue with Disassembly, Inspection, and Reassembly.
+If service is required, refer to Disassembly, Inspection, and Reassembly.